 Tips for the season: Plan for low, clear water conditions; smaller lures and flies in more subdued colors can be good choices.
 Be on the water early and late in the day; fish are on the move when the sun is off the water.
 Check the steelhead counts at dams; the number of fish passing Willamette Falls and Bonneville Dam provide a good look at how the season is progressing.

 Ocean salmon fishing continues into summer, and a summer halibut season opens in August.
 Jetty and surf fishing are also good reasons to head to the beach.
 In the warmer months of summer and early fall, albacore tuna can move close enough to shore to tempt anglers.

 Tip for the season: Check forecasted ocean conditions; large swells and high surf will make fishing more difficult.

 Fall fishing can be some of the best of the year.
-Trout and warmwater fish are more active in cooler water temperatures, and more interested in food, especially with winter approaching.
-Summer steelhead fishing peaks and access to marine fisheries can be limited by heavy fall storms.
+Trout and warmwater fish are more active in cooler water temperatures and more interested in food, especially with winter approaching.
+Summer steelhead fishing peaks while access to marine fisheries can be limited by heavy fall storms.